BawdyAnarchist/quBSD/Future_Development.md

 Further networking ghosts
 	- It seems like sometimes the restarting of net-firewall or net-vpn causes downstream connection issues.
      But then restarting again in sequence fixes the problem.
 I can't quite replicate it.

+chflags operations on multistarts
+   - they sure seem to persist for an awfully long time, consuming an entire CPU.
+Like for a minute
+	- There's probably something wrong there.
+Probably to do with parallel starts, yet again

 ### MINOR UPGRADES